 For example, we are currently participating in a food drive.
 One of the other 2nd grade teachers (Mr. Wandersee) has agreed to shave his head if our pod brings in the most donations.
 As a result, one page of our homework looks like this:

 On this page of homework, there are 3 current content questions, and 3 spiraling questions centered around a real-world theme students that are currently experiencing.
 Additionally, both teacher and student names are used, and a high level of thinking is maintained.

 In this next example, I spiraled content around one of our 5th grade math teachers.
 Mrs. Tipton asked me how we come up with our homework questions.
 So I highlighted her on a page for fun!
 Students will be excited to see her included in our homework.
 In this example, you will see that I opened with a current content question, then spiraled through several past units using real-world applications.
 The brain looks for patterns and connections, the connections are obvious here.

 Through the spiraling content in homework, you are also given a peek at things students might be forgetting (although the hope is the spiraling will keep them from forgetting), or still struggling with.
-Again, this gives you valuable data to drive your teacher table instruction.
+This gives you valuable data to drive your teacher table instruction.

 If you are concerned about the time involved, consider involving the rest of your grade level team.
-My 2nd grade teaching team is wonderful about sending questions for the quizzes and homework as well.
-That makes it much less labor intensive.
+My 2nd grade team is wonderful about sending me questions for the quizzes and homework.
+That makes it less labor intensive.

 These techniques give you immediate data to drive meaningful, targeted, brain-based instruction.
 Begin with in depth reflection on upcoming content.
 Weave the students names, interests etc. into morning work, daily instruction, quizzes, and homework.
 Use your data from your teacher table, quizzes, and homework to meaningfully drive your instruction and intervention.
 Wrap content around real world situations and themes.